juju4/ansible-sift/README.md

  * 1.9
  * 2.0
  * 2.2
+ * 2.5

 ### Operating systems

-Tested with vagrant and kitchen on Ubuntu 14.04 and 16.04.
+Tested with vagrant and kitchen on Ubuntu 14.04, 16.04 and 18.04.
 Note that there are some ppa dependencies.
-Support of Xenial is preliminary depending on sift and gift ppa repository.
+Support of Bionic is preliminary depending on sift and gift ppa repository.

 ## Example Playbook